 The algorithm to insert MUXes into a single module m is shown in Figure 3.
 If m is instantiated inside of another module M, however, MUX-enrichment of M must include an extra step where new inputs are added to all instantiations of m.
 Therefore, for hierarchical designs, the insertion of conditional assignments must be performed bottom-up: MUX-enrichment in a module must be executed before it is instantiated by another module.
 This is achieved by analyzing the design hierarchy and performing MUX-enrichment in a reverse-topological order.

-It is important to note that in hierarchical designs, the select variables of instances of the same module should be shared, while the free variables should not.
-This is because all instances of the same module will have the same symptom variables.
+It is important to note that in hierarchical designs, select variables from instances of the same module should be shared, while free variables should not.
+This is because instances of the same module have the same symptom variables.
 As a result, select variables should share the same signals.
 On the other hand, each instance is allowed to have different values for their internal signals; therefore, each free variable should have its own signal.
 However, a bug may require fixing only one RTL instance while other instances can be left intact.
-This situation requires generation of new RTL modules and is currently not handled.
+This problem can be solved by providing separate select variables for different instances.